-The AQTIME VP-200T is a timing GPS receiver and antenna in a compact weather-proof enclosure for time-measuring application.
+The AQTIME VP-200T is a timing GPS receiver and antenna in a compact weatherproof enclosure for time-measuring application.
 It outputs a 1PPS pulse with $\pm 100ns$ tolerance.
 It has also a flexible power supply of 8 Volt to 40 Volt.
 The power consumption is typically 1.1 W. The device can also easily be supplied by the 12 Volt power supply of the evaluation board.
-It comes with 5 meters of cable ending with a 9-ways SUB-D plug for the serial interface, a DC plug for power supply, and a phono plug for the 1PPS signal.
+It comes with 5 meters of cable ending with a 9-ways Sub-D plug for the serial interface, a DC plug for power supply, and a phono plug for the 1PPS signal.
 The wires we need for the connection to the evaluation board have the following colors (if the plugs are cut off) and can be connected to the following pins of the straight header.

 Color Description Header

 green serial input RS232 2

-green white serial output RS232 3
+white serial output RS232 3

-blue serial input RS232 serial output RS232 1PPS output 4
+blue 1PPS output 4

 black power ground 5

-red power ground +12 Volt 6
+red +12 Volt 6

-!
+1

-Figure 24: A AQTIME VP-200T connected to the evaluation board.
+Figure 29: A AQTIME VP-200T connected to the evaluation board.